-Based on the Agency's Framework Guidelines on Gas Balancing, ENTSOG finished the network code development process in 2012.
+Based on the Agency's FG on Gas Balancing, ENTSOG finished the network code development process in 2012.
 ENTSOG officially submitted the Network Code on Gas Balancing (NC GB) to the Agency and the Commission on 26 October 2012.
-In the following three months, the Agency reviewed the NC GB and provided its reasoned opinion on 25 January 2013.
-The main points of incompliance were in relation to renomination measures and neutrality principles.
+In the following three months, the Agency reviewed the NC GB, and it provided its reasoned opinion on 25 January 2013.
+The main points of non-compliance were in relation to renomination measures and neutrality principles.